 Tough Coat makes your pieces super water-resistant, scratch-resistant, and able to withstand high humidity environments, and constant daily cleaning and wiping down of surfaces.

-Clear Coat is VOC-free and also offers strong protection.
+Clear Coat is ultra low VOC and also offers strong protection.
 It’s perfect for pieces that require medium protection such as dressers, cabinets, nightstands, bookshelves, and other decor items.
 If you are not experienced with applying clear water based top coats, we suggest Clear Coat because it is more user-friendly than Tough Coat.

 Waxes offer basic protection and a soft, smooth, buttery finish for low traffic items (i.e. items that won’t need to be wiped down often with cleaners or scrubbed).